 Consider acoustic testing and address noise from equipment, operations, or vehicle traffic.

-If complaints arise, consult noise or traffic experts, or seek guidance from the Environment Protection Authority (EPA), the primary regulator for environmental concerns in NSW.
+If you get complaints, talk to noise or traffic experts.
+You can also seek guidance from the Environment Protection Authority (EPA).
+They are the primary regulator for environmental concerns in NSW.

 Closing